Miller's line: Experiments with electrification

 The system used the rails as conductors for electricity transmission; one rail carried the direct current, and the second rail functioned as a return wire.
-After establishing the necessary connections on the joints between the rails, the transmission of electricity was successfully carried out.

-Pirotsky stated that current leakage to the earth was not appreciable, and the transfer efficiency was calculated to be acceptable.
-Expenses for the adaptation of existing railways to electricity transmission were determined to be insignificant – from 50 to 100 roubles per verst.
+The transmission of current was successful, with an electric motor being powered by a steam-powered generator located 1 verst away.
+Pirotsky stated that current leakage to the earth was negligible, and the transfer efficiency was calculated to be acceptable.
+Expenses for the adaptation of existing railways to electricity transmission were determined to be insignificant – from 50 to 100 roubles per verst.In September 1880, Pirotsky's system was tested in Saint Petersburg using a converted horse-drawn tramcar.
+The tests were successful, however lobbying by owners of the horse trams meant no tramways in the city were converted to electric traction.

 Closure

 In 1877, the line operated four pairs of trains.
 They primarily served residents during the summer period, while in the winter they were only used by officials.

 The recorded volume of patronage was very insignificant because of a disputed tariff policy of Finnish railways, and ultimately the Miller's pier station was left idle.
 As a result, the operators appeared to be in a disastrous financial position, and the majority of the proposed plans were left incomplete.

 By the mid-1880s, the Society of the Sestroretsk railway was definitively ruined, and on January 1, 1886, the railway was closed.